R. J. Adams

 R J Adams has spent much of his retirement writing of the problems within this once great nation and much of his work can be found on his website: Sparrow Chat.

 “Even Little Sparrows”, his first book, was originally manuscripted in the 1980’s, though not published till 2003 in paperback.
 It has recently been republished in digital format (Amazon Kindle).

-In 2015, he and his American wife, Trish, left the United States and moved across the Atlantic, to a property overlooking the beautiful countryside of Brittany in Northern France.
+In 2015, he left the United States and moved across the Atlantic, to a property overlooking the beautiful countryside of Brittany in Northern France.